Tomorrow's Musicians Today

 Our principal activity is the annual Orchestra Course, which takes place over the October half-term.
-This comprises a one-week residential course during which a programme of music is rehearsed for a concert in a national venue on the final afternoon.
-Recent venues have included Symphony Hall in Birmingham, the South Bank Centre and Cadogan Hall in London.
+This comprises a five-day residential course during which a programme of music is rehearsed for a concert in a national venue on the final afternoon.
+Recent venues have included St. John's Smith Square, the South Bank Centre and Cadogan Hall in London.

 We are also keen to expand our international activities, previous tours being to Melbourne, Sydney and Brisbane - Australia and Banff in Canada.